isolatedinformation/VisualSea/README.md

 # SeabornCanvas

 A user-friendly web application that allows non-programmers to create complex data visualizations using Seaborn without writing any code.
+This app was completely built using Windsurf IDE over a lazy sunday to understand how well AI agents can work with continuous prompting.

 ## Features